filswan/swan-doc/getting-started/protocol-stack/token.md

 ## Overview

-FilSwan Token is used for paying web3 services and ecosystem governance (DAO) on the network.
+Swan Token is used for paying web3 services and ecosystem governance (DAO) on the network.
 It includes storage-based services, computing services and other chain services, e.g., Matic, BNB, and ARK.

 Token Holders can also get revenue sharing from sub-DAOs’ staking, e.g. storage DAO and computing DAO.